schneems/schneems/_posts/2017-08-01-is-webrick-webscale.md

 webrick instances = avg requests (per second) * average response time (seconds)
 ```

-We can use this math to determine the maximum number of requests per second that could be served by 1 WEBrick instance:
+We can use this math to approximate the maximum number of requests per second that could be served by 1 WEBrick instance:

 ```
 avg requests (per seconds) = 1.0 instances / average response time (seconds)